 Sian Proctor is a geoscientist and science communicator and was a finalist in NASA’s 2009 Astronaut Program.
 She has a Ph.D. in science education, as well as a bachelor’s in environmental science and a master’s in geology.

 She has completed four “analog” missions, which are simulated space missions on Earth.
 These include two stints at the Hawai’i Space Exploration Analog and Simulation, or HI-SEAS, to research crew cohesion strategies and food use in long-term missions.
 Proctor was selected from a group of 200 other entrepreneurs who used Isaacman’s payments platform to raise money for St. Jude, according to USA Today.

 Chris Sembroski is a former Space Camp counselor and Air Force veteran.
 He currently works on machine fault detection at Lockheed Martin.
 During his time in the Air Force, he maintained intercontinental ballistic missiles and was deployed during the Iraq War.
 He was chosen from 72,000 other applicants who qualified for the mission by donating to St. Jude.

 Where and how will Inspiration4 launch?

 The civilian astronauts will fly on the same Crew Dragon capsule and Falcon 9 rocket system used to transport astronauts to the International Space Station.
 The mission will launch from Launch Complex 39A at Kennedy Space Center in Florida.

-The mission will reach low-Earth orbit and will last about three days.
-The SpaceX Crew Dragon capsule size is 26.7 feet fall with a diameter of 13 feet, so the quarters for the four will be relatively tight over the three-day mission.
+- The SpaceX Crew Dragon capsule size is 26.7 feet fall with a diameter of 13 feet, so the quarters for the four will be relatively tight over the three-day mission

 After re-entry and splashdown, SpaceX boats will recover the capsule and crew.
 The module is brought onto the deck of the boat, and the hatch is opened.
 Medical professionals then perform initial checks to make sure the crew is safe.